 1970: Elvis Presley released “Kentucky Rain,” which later peaked at #16 on the Billboard Hot 100 and #3 on the Adult Contemporary chart.

 1972: Smokey Robinson began his farewell tour with the Miracles.
 Robinson had wanted to focus more of his time on his family and his duties as Motown Records vice president.
-A year later, however, Robinson came back from retirement with the eponymous Smokey album the following year.
+A year later, however, Robinson came back from retirement with the eponymous Smokey album.

 1972: The triple live album The Concert for Bangladesh, organized by George Harrison and featuring Ringo Starr, Bob Dylan, Eric Clapton, Leon Russell, Billy Preston, Ravi Shankar, and members of Badfinger, was the new #1 album on the UK chart.